GDPR and Using the Salesforce Individual Object

 • Declarative solution to automatically populate a lookup field that can be run in batch, but will also keep records up to date in real time as new records are created/modified.

-When using any of the above options, for data accuracy there should be a unique identifier like email or a direct or mobile phone on the records that are being related in order to prevent records from being mismatched.
+To ensure data accuracy when using any of the above options, there should be a unique identifier like email, or a direct or mobile phone on the records that are being related in order to prevent records from being mismatched.

 Keeping Data Privacy (Individual) Records Up to Date